lejacobroy/Guetzling/README.md

 By Default, Guetzling uses the following options:

 - JPGs are re-compressed and overwritten
-- PNGs are converted to JPG and the originals are deleted
+- PNGs are converted to JPG, re-compressed, and the originals are deleted
-- Quality Level is for Guetzli is set to 95
+- Quality Level is set to 95

-You can adjust these options using bash arguments:
+You can adjust these options using flags:

-1. Quality for JPG re-compression.
+-q Quality for JPG or PNG re-compression.
-	- Requires a value between 84 and 100 for Guetzli is designed to fail
-	- Default value is the same as Guetzli: 95

- 2. Quality for PNG conversion.
-	- Requires a value between 84 and 100 for Guetzli is designed to fail
+	- Requires a value between 84 and 100.
-	- Default value is the same as Guetzli: 95
+	- Default value is the same as Guetzli: 95.

-3. Compress JPGs
+-j Compress JPGs ONLY
-	- Set to "false" and Guetzliing will ignore JPG/JPEG files, compressing only PNGS.
+	- Use this flag and Guetzling will ignore PNGs files, compressing only JPGs.

-4. Compress PNGs
+-p Compress PNGs ONLY
-	- Set to "false" and Guetzling will ignore PNG files, compressing only JPGS
+	- Use this flag and Guetzling will ignore JPGs files, compressing only PNGs.

- 5. Delete PNG
+-k Keep PNG
- 	- Set to "false" and Guetzling will keep the copy of any original PNGs in your folder
+ 	- Use this flag and Guetzling will keep original PNGs files, and output compressed JPGs.

 ## Example Usage

- Replace all files at quality 95:
+ Replace all files at quality 95 :

  	./guetzling

- Convert JPGs at 95, PNGs at 84, and keep your original PNG files:
+ Convert PNGs at 84, and keep your original PNG files :

- 	./guetzling 95 84 true true false
+ 	./guetzling -q 84 -p -k

- Convert only JPGs at Quality Level 97:
+ Convert only JPGs at Quality 97 in /Users/test/photos/output :

-	./guetzling 97 95 true false
+	./guetzling -q 97 -j -f /Users/test/photos/output